-Other life-or-death emergencies include a serious, life-threatening illness or injury of an immediate family member that requires you to travel abroad within 72 hours (or 3 business days).
-Keep in mind that these include parents, legal guardians, children, spouses, siblings, or grandparents, and not aunts, uncles, cousins, or other relatives.
+Other life-or-death emergencies include a serious, life-threatening illness or injury of an immediate family member that requires you to travel abroad within 72 hours (or 3 [three] business days).
+Keep in mind that these include:

-Again, you will be required to provide a valid reason for your travel along with all the other documents and your passport application form.
+Again, applicants will be required to provide a valid reason for a travel along with all the other documents and the passport application form.

 - a letter from a hospice signed by a medical professional.

 Do you want to learn more about passports?
 Check these out:

 - Emergency US Passport Chicago: An Ultimate Guide

 - Emergency Haitian Passport in NY – The ABC

 - Emergency Passport in NYC – How to Get It

 - How to Get an Emergency Jamaican Passport